slocksert/Organizer/README.md

 - The code tries to find several file formats
 - After finding them, it puts the files in the folders that were created
 - And done your files are now organized!
+- Tip: You can use cron and automate the process

 ## Install
 Clone the repository